hngx-org/Piranha-events-backend/test_documentaion.md

 This test suite is responsible for testing event-related APIs.

 ## test_create_event
-**Description:** This test case checks the creation of an event by sending a POST request to the event creation endpoint.
+**Description:** This test case checks the creation of an event by sending a POST request to the event creation endpoint - `/api/event`.

 **Expected Behavior:**
 - Response Status Code: 201 (Created)

 ## test_get_event_list
-**Description:** This test case checks the retrieval of a list of events by sending a GET request to the event list endpoint.
+**Description:** This test case checks the retrieval of a list of events by sending a GET request to the event list endpoint - `/api/event`.

 **Expected Behavior:**
 - Response Status Code: 200 (OK)

 ## test_get_event_details
-**Description:** This test case checks the retrieval of event details by sending a GET request to the event detail endpoint.
+**Description:** This test case checks the retrieval of event details by sending a GET request to the event detail endpoint - ``.

 **Expected Behavior:**
 - Response Status Code: 200 (OK)

 ## test_update_event_details
-**Description:** This test case checks the update of event details by sending a PUT request to the event detail endpoint.
+**Description:** This test case checks the update of event details by sending a PUT request to the event detail endpoint - ``.

 **Expected Behavior:**
 - Response Status Code: 200 (OK)

 ## test_delete_event
-**Description:** This test case checks the deletion of an event by sending a DELETE request to the event detail endpoint.
+**Description:** This test case checks the deletion of an event by sending a DELETE request to the event detail endpoint - ``.

 **Expected Behavior:**
 - Response Status Code: 204 (No Content)